veryuniqueusrnm/equipment-hider/README.md

 ## Licensing

 Licensed under Apache License 2.0, you are free to make changes to the existing code and distribute it.

+## About distributing

+I keep this pack updated for future game versions on Modrinth.
+This repository stays on Minecraft version 1.21.4.
+Sorry for any inconvenience.